Armani-T/Caesium/README.md

 ## TODO

-- Add a proper parse tree.
+- [ ] Add a proper parse tree.
-- Add a way to start the prompt by just typing `caesium`.
+- [ ] Add a way to start the prompt by just typing `caesium`.
+- [ ] Add tests for the parts which use argparse.
+- [ ] A standalone executable for those who don't want to install python.

 ## Development Setup